School Council 2025-26

 Week 2 – How can it feel to travel in a new way?

-This discussion supported British Values, including individual liberty and mutual respect, as pupils explored different perspectives and shared their ideas.
+This discussion supported British Values, particularly individual liberty and mutual respect, as pupils considered how people can pursue aspirations while valuing the contributions of others.

 RRSA Links